jamieqianhui/jamieqianhui.github.io/about.md

 <br>
 ## Summary

-I am a full-stack data analyst, trained in the fields of data engineering and analytics.
+As a full-stack data analyst, I am trained in the fields of data engineering and analytics.
 Beginning in 2016, I have delivered scalable data-driven projects with a focus on revenue acquisitions, feasibility studies and business process improvement to real estate consulting firms, government agency and property developer conglomerate.
-Apart from data analytics and stewardship, I am passionate about wealth management and make investments in ETFs/Stocks during my free time.
+Apart from data stewardship and data science, I am also passionate about making investments in ETFs/Stocks.
+Running, hiking and practicing yoga are some of the leisure activities I enjoy during my free time.

 <br>